-Samantha Craig is the Membership Manager with the Craft Cannabis Coalition.
+Samantha Craig is in an administrative role with the Craft Cannabis Coalition.
 She studied at Pacific Lutheran University before establishing her career in the cannabis industry four years ago.
 She has deepened her knowledge throughout that time by working in three retail establishments, including one of the highest grossing stores in the state.

 "My personal and professional investment in the cannabis industry guarantees my dedication to the growth of our coalition, member businesses and industry."

 Chris Gleason has worked in public relations and communications for more than 20 years.
 She works with organizations to identify communication goals and develop messages and tools that meet them.

 Chris' background includes working in the nonprofit, government and corporate fields.